JuliaClaireLee/yelp/README.md

 # Attribution:

-This application was built and is maintained by [Julia Claire Lee](https://github.com/JuliaClaireLee). no need to provide credit when using any of this work (but very much appreciated!)
+This application was built and is maintained by [Julia Claire Lee](https://github.com/JuliaClaireLee).
+No need to provide credit when using any of this work (but very much appreciated!)